Huperzine-A boosts cognition

 Since Huperzine-A has at least a 10 – 14 hour half-life most neurohackers prefer cycling.
 This means using Hup-A every 2nd day, or even only twice per week.

 Huperzine-A is also available as an injection for therapeutic use.
-Typically used to treat diseases like Alzheimer’s.
+Typically used for the treatment of Alzheimer’s disease.
 Or the muscle weakness condition called myasthenia gravis.

 Huperzine-A Side Effects